nipunaabeysinghe/nipunaabeysinghe.github.io/README.md

 # Mechatronics Engineering
-With 8+ years of experience in manufacturing and production environments, including electronics assembly, machinery operation, and process improvement.
-Skilled in IPC-compliant assembly, documentation, and quality control.
-Now based in Petone, I’m excited to contribute to a forward-thinking projects.
+With 5+ years of experience in manufacturing and production environments.

 ## KEY SKILLS
 - Prototyping & Troubleshooting